DoudouLinux DoudouLinux

 • graphics design

-• creation of a graphical theme for CD
+• creation of a graphical theme for the full environment

 • derive theme for website